 1. Late 1970.
-Insert reproducing the I.P.F. "arch" slipsheet; yellow labels similar to the I.P.F. labels.
-Side B of the record was mispressed and the inner grooves of the last song run straight into the label area.
+Insert counterfeiting the I.P.F. "arch" slipsheet and yellow labels similar to the I.P.F. labels.
+Side B of the record was mispressed, with the inner grooves of the last song running straight into the label area.

 2. early 1971.
 Same as #1, but side B had a smaller label, 92 mm in diameter, so that the record could be regularly played.

 3. late 1971 or early 1972.
-The people at WCF tried to correct the pressing error of side B, but they cut a new master for side A instead, numbered LP 23 A. Same insert as #1 or ocra monochromatic insert, orange blank labels in reduced size, 92 mm instead of 100, or blue-green labels, of normal size also on side B, so again grooves running into the label.
+The people at WCF tried to correct the pressing error on Side B, but they cut a new master for Side A instead, numbered LP 23 A. Same insert as #1 or an orange monochromatic insert, orange blank labels in reduced size (92 mm instead of 100 mm) or blue-green labels in normal size also on side B, resulting in grooves running into the label once more.

 4. late 1972-1973.
 Insert smaller and of reduced quality.
-New dark purple-blue labels saying Toronto records.
-On side B the company used the stamper 723-B, but these is the stamper of a Jimi Hendrix record, Goodbye Jimi...
+New dark blue labels saying Toronto records.
+On side B the company used the stamper 723-B, but this is the stamper of a Jimi Hendrix record, Goodbye Jimi...

 5. 1973.
 Some copies of reissue #4 have an insert saying "Jimi Hendrix takes on the Beatles".
-No doubt to try and sell their pressing error.
+No doubt to try to sell their pressing error.

 6. 1974.
-The last appearence of the WCF version was again on matrix LP 23-A / 723-B. It had blank labels, a folder-style cover with a brownish insert reproducing the drawing of #1, or with the same drawing directly printed on front and another drawing printed on back.
+The last appearence of the WCF version was again on matrix LP 23-A / 723-B. It had blank labels, a folder-style cover with a brownish insert reproducing the drawing of #1, or with the same drawing directly printed on the front and another drawing printed on the back.

 INTEREST.
 All these WCF releases have a very low quality, no musical interest and a limited collectible value. **/*

 THE CBM RELEASES

-CBM released its own mono copy of GET BACK TO TORONTO from August 1972 on matrix 3519 A / 3519 B. The following releases of the CBM version have been examined.
+CBM released its own mono copy of GET BACK TO TORONTO starting from August 1972 on matrix 3519 A / 3519 B. The following releases of the CBM version have been examined.

 1. August 1972.
-Yellow labels counterfeiting the I.P.F. labels; b/w insert reproducing the original I.P.F. slipsheet.
+Yellow labels counterfeiting the I.P.F. labels; black and white insert reproducing the original I.P.F. slipsheet.

 September 1972.
 Red printed insert, identical to the previous one but with the indication I.P.F. deleted.